If you found this post from our national PR polling company in the neverending ocean, that is Google, boy are you in for a treat.

 Now, we want to guide you through how to find the best partner to work with for your upcoming survey project.

-You might be overwhelmed with the number of choices out there, but here are the criteria to consider as you evaluate your options and choices.
+You might be overwhelmed with the number of choices out there, but here are a few factors to finding the best PR survey company.

 Criteria #1: Case studies and credentials